Banjë Hydro Power Plant

 Banjë Hydro Power Plant is a large hydroelectricity plant on the river Devoll situated near the village of Banjë, Albania.
 It was built by Devoll Hydropower, an Albanian company owned by Norwegian power company Statkraft.
 The project consists of a large power plant with a nominal capacity of 70 MW and an average annual production of 242 GWh.
-The dam is 900 m long, 370 m wide and 80 m high.
+The dam is 900 metres long, 370 metres wide and 80 metres high.
 The reservoir was planned to have a surface area of 14 km2, and a storage capacity of about 400 million m3.
 It was completed in 2016.

+Construction

+The Banjë Hydro Power Plant is located near its namesake village, Banjë.
+It is on the river Devoll.
+It was completed in 2016.
+However, construction on it first began sometime in the 1980s.
+Construction was stopped when the People's Socialist Republic of Albania went bankrupt.
+After the Albanian government signed a 35-year concessionary agreement with Statkraft, the project was revived.

+Capacity

+The power plant has a nominal capacity of 70 MW and an average annual production of 242 GWH.